GBedenko/age-auth/README.md

 # 303COM-Age-Verification-via-Facial-Recognition-App

-Application to offer two main interfaces:
+AgeAuth - Application to offer two main interfaces:

 * Scan a webpage using a Regular Expression to see if keywords appear at the provided URl